 Seeking funding for community-led action can be extremely difficult, time wasting and frustrating.
-We urgently need more recognition of the transformative impact of community action and long-term funding that matches the scale and ambition of communities across Scotland.
+We urgently need more recognition of the transformative impact of community action and long-term funding and investment that matches the scale and ambition of communities across Scotland.
+We regularly highlight funding opportunities in our monthly members’ newsletter.
 In the meantime, here are some links to potential funding sources and support.

 Storytelling Mini Grants